cullinap/contract_reader/README.md

 Ensure the data is in csv format and the target column is named 'text'.

-##### Project Information
+### Project Information

-The purpose of this project is to take a legal document, like a contract, model the topics and create a pipeline to tag parts of the document with a relevant label.
-This notebook will focus on the the preprocessing of the data, the topic modeling and the creation of the training set.
-Ultimately the code in this repo will be useful for people who want to understand a complex legal document such as a credit card agreement more clearly.
+The purpose of this project is to take text data like twitter data or from a legal document like a contract and make a general purpose clustering app using non-negative matrix factorization (NMF).

+Example data:

-The data comes from the following link: https://www.consumerfinance.gov/credit-cards/agreements/
+Contractual data comes from:
+Consumer Finance credit card agreements: https://www.consumerfinance.gov/credit-cards/agreements/ Twitter data: pull from twitter using tweepy.

+Example notebooks:
+twitter_nmf.ipynb
+TC-W2V walkthough.ipynb
+contract_reader.ipynb

+#### More info:

 The Consumer Financial Protection Bureau (CFPB) collects credit card agreements from creditors on a quarterly basis and posts them at the link above.
 The CFPB organizes the data by putting each participating company in a directory and then collecting all the statements in a directory for each company.
 For Q4 of 2018 there are 652 companies and each company has on average 2-4 agreements.